-Choose a Key
+Choose a Kev

-You can use the special operators "tk" and "tr" to set or transpose a key signature.
+You can use the special operators "TK" and "TR" to set or transpose a key signature.

-Typing tkc plus the Enter key will set the key of the song to C. Typing tkbb sets it to Bb.
+Typing T K C Enter keys will set the key of the song to C. Typing T K B B Enter sets it to Bb.
 Note that this sets the key signature but does not transpose the song.

-The "tr" operator sets the key signature and transposes the song.
-Typing trf and pressing Enter would transpose the song to the key of F, typing trab would transpose the song to Ab.
+The "TR" operator sets the key signature and transposes the song.
+Typing T R F Enter would transpose the song to the key of F, typing T R A B Enter would transpose the song to Ab.